AleksandrGorbach/5-o-clock-somewhere/README.md

 - Add media query

 PMVP:
-- Allow users to save their favorite cocktails.
+- Add additional options: 'dealers choice' which provides the user with a random cocktail. ✅
-- Add additional options: 'dealers choice' which provides the user with a random cocktail.
+- Add animations to the drink images. ✅
 - Create a small mixer animation when fetching data.
 - Have the background image transition through a few photos of cocktails like a mini slideshow.